zendframework/zf2-documentation/docs/languages/en/modules/zend.escaper.theory-of-operation.rst

 For example, ``json_encode()`` does not escape the ampersand or semi-colon characters by default.
 That means you can easily inject HTML entities which could then be decoded before the Javascript is evaluated in a HTML document.
-This lets you break out of strings, add new JS statements, close tags, etc. In other words, using ``json_encode()`` is insufficient and naïve.
+This lets you break out of strings, add new JS statements, close tags, etc. In other words, using ``json_encode()`` is insufficient and naive.
 The same, arguably, could be said for ``htmlspecialchars()`` which has its own well known limitations that make a singular reliance on it a questionable practice.